douglasanro/simple-wp-gulp/README.md

 > If you're running [gulp globally](#tips), so you can use all the tasks below:

-1. `gulp`  run the following tasks (except `gulp deploy`) at the same time.
+1. `gulp`:  run the following tasks (except `gulp deploy`) at the same time.
-2. `gulp sass`: Compile, prefix, combine media queries, and minify CSS files.
+1. `gulp sass`: Compile, prefix, combine media queries, and minify CSS files.
-3. `gulp js`: Concatenate and minify javascript files.
+1. `gulp js`: Concatenate and minify javascript files.
-4. `gulp jshint` Check the quality, detect errors and potential problems in your JavaScript code.
+1. `gulp jshint`: Check the quality, detect errors and potential problems in your JavaScript code.
-5. `gulp sass-lint` Lint, detect errors and potential problems in your Sass code.
+1. `gulp sass-lint`: Lint, detect errors and potential problems in your Sass code.
-6. `gulp images` Minify PNG, JPEG, GIF and SVG of `assets/images/raw` folder and move to `assets/images` once optimized.
+1. `gulp images`: Minify PNG, JPEG, GIF and SVG of `assets/images/raw` folder and move to `assets/images` once optimized.
-7. `gulp watch` Automatically handle changes to CSS, JS and PHP files.
+1. `gulp watch`: Automatically handle changes to CSS, JS and PHP files.
 Also start BrowserSync.
-8. `gulp deploy` Send files to your production server.
+1. `gulp deploy`: Send files to your production server.

 ### Tips